sriramachellu/GenAI-Assisted-Interpretation-of-Metagenomic-Sequencing-Data/README.md

 AI Driven Clinical Interpretation of mNGS (Metagenomic Next-Generation Sequencing) Reports

-This project demonstrates how GenAI + Python + LLM reasoning can assist in the clinical interpretation of metagenomic sequencing data, similar to workflows used in UCSF Charles Chiu Lab (SURPI+ mNGS).
+This project demonstrates how GenAI + Python + LLM reasoning can assist in the clinical interpretation of metagenomic sequencing data, similar to workflows in labs

 It integrates: